adrianchen8662/argus/README.md

 [OpenCV](https://github.com/opencv/opencv) - Used in the doorbell for quick detection of faces
 [ReactJS](https://github.com/facebook/react) - Used for the frontend for the doorbell and server
 [Python3](https://github.com/python/cpython) - Used for the backend for the doorbell and server

-For a more comprehensive list of software used, such as libraries, check out the [bill of materials]().

 # License
 This project is released under the [GPL-3.0 license](https://github.com/adrianchen8662/argus/blob/main/LICENSE).
 For the full software bill of materials, SBOM, please see this document.